harvardfop/harvardfop.github.io/_posts/1111-11-11-knots-and-tarps.md

 - How will things on the ground approach your tarp? - How will water flow around the tarp?
 - How will people maneuver in/out/around the tarp? - How will things from above approach your tarp?
 - How will rain and wind flow off the tarp?
-- Are there any dangerous-looking branches/pine cones/trees that might fall onto the tarp when the windy rain comes? (in particular, look for widow-makers - dead trees or branches near or above the area that may fall on sleeping FOPpers in high wind or rain)
+- Are there any dangerous-looking branches/pine cones/trees that might fall onto the tarp when the windy rain comes? (in particular, look for dead trees or branches near or above the area that may fall on sleeping FOPpers in high wind or rain)

 A few general answers: good sites usually have a clear, flat (level and not bumpy) area surrounded by plenty of trees, with at least two sturdy trees approximately opposite each other.
 (If you have to move any logs or rocks to create a flat area, make sure to put them back in the morning, in accordance with FOP's minimum impact policy.)
 The site should not be in any kind of gully, basin, or depression where water will collect.